isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 ### Past

+WorldFish's priorities for Bangladesh have evolved in conjunction with the countries conjectures.
+Nevertheless, a 2004 document detailing the center's achievements up to that point in time present remarkable similarities to current operational priorities.
+Indeed,

+Livestock and Fish CRP approach

+FISH 7 golden eggs

 ## WorldFish's Presence in Bangladesh
 WorldFish has been actively engaged in Bangladesh since 1987 (WorldFish, 2004), forging strong partnerships with government entities and playing a pivotal role in policy formulation.
 Over the years, the center has also established an extensive network of local partners, encompassing private sector institutions, non-governmental organizations, and other local stakeholders operating at different levels.
 WorldFish has placed significant emphasis on enhancing the capacity of these collaborators, thus ensuring the long-term viability and sustainability of CGIAR-promoted initiatives within the country.